mazabdul7/AtTheEdge/README.md

 - EfficientNetB0-IBM.h5 - WasteNet model trained on mixed TrashNet & IBM dataset (This is the final model used in the demo).
 #### Extra model files used for experimentation
 - EfficientNetB0_FixRes (Trained on TF 2.4.1 - Not usable on Jetson) - New preliminary WasteNet model with FixRes implementation (Future work experimentation) (https://proceedings.neurips.cc/paper/2019/file/d03a857a23b5285736c4d55e0bb067c8-Paper.pdf)
-### Datasets (Pre-split)
+### Datasets
-- dataYoupengSplit.zip - TrashNet training dataset
-- testtrashnet.zip - TrashNet test-set
+The dataset used is the TrashNet set, courtesy of Gary Thung and Mindy Yang and can be found in their repository here https://github.com/garythung/trashnet

 ## Scripts
 The final scripts developed for WasteNet can be found above.
 The training Jupyter notebook is also provided so that results can be reproduced.
 Each scripts description is given below.
 Some important tutorials to install libraries on the Jetson Nano can be found below too.